-‘How to Develop Clairsentience’ is the third article in this series.
+‘How to Develop Clairsentience’ is the third article in this series about the intuitive gifts.
 I’ve written about clairaudience and clairvoyance and now it’s time to talk about one of the more common intuitive gifts – clairsentience.
-In this article, I will talk about what clairsentience is, what it looks like in reality and how you can develop it.
+In this article, I will talk about what clairsentience is, what it looks like in reality, and how you can develop it.

 What is Clairsentience?